 Scores show that no one area is very good or very bad across all sub-domains.
 Whilst the lowest scores are most frequently seen in the South Wales Valleys, these areas also have some of the highest sub-domain scores within local conditions.
 For instance, whilst Blaenau Gwent has nine scores below 3.5 marks, it also has the highest scores of all local authority areas for the local environment and Housing sub-domains.

-Likewise, the Merthyr Tydfil local authority area has seven sub-domain scores below 3.5 marks, but has the highest score of all local authorities for Good jobs, the second highest score for Local environment and the third equal highest score for Social isolation.
+Likewise, the Merthyr Tydfil local authority area has eight sub-domain scores below 3.5 marks, but has the highest score of all local authorities for Good Jobs.

 At the opposite end of the scale, Powys has five scores above 6.5 marks, but the lowest score in Wales for Transport.